 PJM will calculate reconciled Operating Reserve charges for EDCs and Retail Load Aggregators (a.k.a.
-Electric Generation Suppliers) for past months' billings that were based on load ratio shares.
-The reconciliation kWh data must be supplied to PJM by the EDCs, and represents the difference between the scheduled Retail Load Responsibility InSchedule (in MWh) and the "actual" usage based on metered data.
+Electric Generation Suppliers) for past monthly billings on a two month lag that were based on load ratio shares.
+The reconciliation kWh data must be supplied to PJM by the EDCs no later than the last day of the billing month that is two months after the original billing month.
+For example, all reconciliation data for January must be submitted by March 31 at 23:59.
+The reconciliation kWh data represents the difference between the scheduled Retail Load Responsibility or Wholesale Load Responsibility InSchedule (in MWh) and the "actual" usage based on metered data.
 This hourly kWh data must be reported separately for each applicable InSchedule contract.

 PJM calculates the Operating Reserve charge for Reliability reconciliations by multiplying the daily kWh data (de-rated for transmission losses) for the region (RTO, East, and West) by the Operating Reserve charge for Reliability billing determinants for that region and day.
 The daily Operating Reserve charge for Reliability billing determinant (in \$/MWh) for each region is calculated by dividing the total Balancing Operating Reserve charges for Reliability in that region by the total real-time load (de-rated for transmission losses) and real-time exports in that region for that day.
 These charge reconciliations are then totaled for the month for each EDC or Retail Load Aggregator.
-Note that the reconciliation for Operating

-Reserve charges for Reliability for a month may be either a positive or a negative value, and may even be such that the reconciled load responsibility MWh results in a negative load quantity.
+Note that the reconciliation for Operating Reserve charges for Reliability for a month may be either a positive or a negative value, and may even be such that the reconciled load responsibility MWh results in a negative load quantity.